Breast cancer survivors have many unique sources of stress.

-Social support is the emotional support, practical help, advice and other benefits you get from interactions with your co-survivors.
-Co-survivors may include:
+Social support is the emotional support, practical help and advice you get from your co-survivors.

 Learn more about co-survivors.

-Breast cancer survivors who have more social support tend to cope better emotionally than survivors with little support [22-24].
-However, it remains unclear whether social support can improve survival or reduce the risk of recurrence [24-31].
+Breast cancer survivors who have more social support tend to cope better emotionally than survivors with little support [15,121].

 Learn more about the benefits of social support.